Tableau Dashboard Starters for Salesforce:

 - When opening Dashboard Starters, Tableau will build an extract using all of your Salesforce data.
 Unfortunately, with the Salesforce Dashboard Starters you can't use extract filters to limit the data retrieved to the most recent years.

-- Many important fields were hidden (i.e. CreatedDate in the Opportunity table).
+- Many important fields were hidden.
 Unhiding fields requires rebuilding the extract.
 NOTE: We realize this behavior is normal and expected when using Tableau data extracts.
 Hiding fields makes the extracts smaller, which can be a good thing, but it is time consuming and painful to rebuild extracts every time you unhide a field.

 - In the Open Pipeline Dashboard Starter, the data model contains both Opportunities and Opportunity History.
-While you may need the level of detail provided in the Opportunity History table, be aware that joining data in this way can cause data duplication and result in incorrect numbers when summarizing measures.
+While you may need the level of detail provided in the Opportunity History table, be aware that joining data in this way can cause data duplication and result in incorrect numbers when summarizing measures UPDATE 08-22-2018: Open Pipeline now has a LOD calculation Total Expected Amount that takes care of this.

-- The default ranges of the default filters may exclude most of your values (i.e. the date filters had upper limits that defaulted to 2017 in many cases).
+- The default ranges of the default filters may exclude most of your values (i.e. the date filters had upper limits that defaulted to 2017 in many cases) the first thing you should do when opening the dashboards is widen the filters to 2019 to see if you have data.

 - Ideally, data integrity issues (see 12 above) are resolved on the back end using something like Tableau Prep.
 Unfortunately, Tableau Prep 2018.1 cannot use the Salesforce Cloud Connector.
 For more details on Tableau Prep, read Tableau Prep – 10 Favorite Features.
 If you have a SQL Server database of Salesforce data, Tableau Prep can be used.

-- Top Accounts filtered out many of our cities as they had ambiguous names.
-Fix this problem by unhiding the field Account- Billing State and putting it on the Detail Mark.
+- In the Maps for Top Accounts and Opportunity Overview many US cities were not displayed on the map as they had ambiguous names.
+Fix this problem by unhiding the field and putting it on the

 - Top Accounts had blank worksheets and missing data.
-This was because a default Action Filter had Industry set to Agriculture (you may have different values).
+This was because a default Action Filter had Industry set to UPDATE 08-22-2018: This has been fixed. (you may have different values).
 Doing so excluded most of our data and caused some of our worksheets to be blank.
-Once we changed the Industry action filter to All and applied the filter to all the worksheets on the dashboard, we got the data we expected.
+Once we changed the Industry action filter to and applied the filter to all the worksheets on the dashboard, we got the data we expected.

 - You can’t use the Data Grid in the Data Source Tab.
 This makes it difficult to validate data.

 - There were some inconsistencies with default formats for dates and currency.
-Some currencies were set to Euros (Open Pipeline).
-Some dates appeared in the European format Day/Month/Year.
+Some currencies were set to Euros (Open Pipeline) and Africaans (Opportunity Overview) also some dates appeared in the European format Day/Month/Year.

 - By default, users do not have permission to view the workbooks.
 To distribute/share these you need to modify the permissions.
 See below: